 Colchester Castle park is divided into the Upper Park and Lower Park by the Roman Wall that crosses through it east to west.
 The park is quite big and it feels like a good place for a picnic.

 This is a very picturesque building and a great place for a stunning photo.
 It was built as a fishing lodge in 1591, converted to a fulling mill around 1640 and then converted to a corn mill in about 1840, which continued working until the 1930s.
 It is a National Trust property and you have to buy a ticket which is £3.75.
+Members enter for free.
 The mill is within a 20 min walk from Colchester centre.

 Pin for later: